marcinma/k8s-5days/day2/01_compose/task.md

 - remove port forward
 - scale web
-- execute curl from python to web `docker-compose exec pyredis curl web`
+- execute curl from python to web `docker-compose exec python curl web`
 - see logs for web from docker-compose
 - see logs directly from docker